 Now that we have covered our scratch golfer definition, there are several telltale signs that give away whether somebody plays off scratch.

 Firstly off the tee, they will hit tee shots an average of at least 250 yards for a male scratch golfer and over 200 yards for a female scratch golfer.
 This is much more than the average golfer and can be easily identified by hitting long, straight drives with an effect of trajectory on the ball.

 This gives them an advantage compared to golfers with a higher handicap.
-To add to this they will have advanced shot-making skills such as the ability to hit a draw or fade with the driver and a draw or fade with their irons.
+To add to this they will have advanced shot-making skills such as the ability to hit a draw and fade with the driver and a draw and fade with their irons.
 This is very hard to achieve for an amateur golfer, so it’s a dead giveaway of somebody who has more advanced skills and somebody who understands the basics of the golf swing.

 A scratch golfer has an advantage throughout their game as they will be able to hit more greens in regulation than golfers with a mid to high handicap and on par 5s they have a much better chance of reaching a par 5 over 450 yard hole in two.
 This driver distance gives them an advantage over golfers with a higher handicap as they can outpower opponents easily.